Piratenfraktion-Berlin/OwnTube/README.md

 --------

 * Encode Videos using ffmpeg or transloadit.com
-* Uses Bittorrent and Transmission to distribute original files (Using original Bittorrent python libs and transmissionrpc)
+* Uses Bittorrent and Transmission to distribute original files (We want to switch to WebSeed if anyone could help with that)
 * Task Managment using djangotasks
-* Uses Projekktor or audio.js to show videos in a modern way
+* Uses Projekktor to show videos and play audio
 * Upload files using AJAX
 * Schedule live streaming events with the livestream app
 * Static pages app for, well, static pages